-Le Bonheur’s Neuroscience Institute recently launched the Infantile Epilepsy Center to help children like Westin get a quick diagnosis and individualized, multidisciplinary treatment.
+Le Bonheur’s Neuroscience Institute recently launched the Infantile Epilepsy Center to help children get a quick diagnosis and individualized, multi-disciplinary treatment.
 Thanks to this approach, early intervention is saving the lives of infants and improving their developmental outcomes.
+Infantile epilepsy refers to a group of rare seizures that typically affect children younger than 2 years old.
+The seizures usually present as small involuntary movements, crunches or spasms and require a rapid diagnosis to curb seizures and developmental delays.

-“Infants are not just small children,” says Pediatric Epileptologist and Director of the Infantile Epilepsy Center, Sarah Weatherspoon, MD.
+“Infants are not just small children,” said Pediatric Epileptologist and Infantile Epilepsy Center Director Sarah Weatherspoon, MD.
 “Infantile epilepsy requires specific techniques, diagnostics and treatments.”

 When children enter the center, they see a wide array of experts.
-These include members of the Neuroscience Institute such as pediatric epileptologists, pediatric neuroradiologists who interpret brain imaging studies, neuropsychologists for neurodevelopmental assessments and a neuro-ophthalmologist.
+These include members of the Neuroscience Institute such as pediatric epileptologists, pediatric neuroradiologists, neuropsychologists for neurodevelopmental assessments and a neuro-ophthalmologist.

 Care for these infants may even extend into a wider range of disciplines than neuroscience — general pediatricians, geneticists, as well as clinical nutritionists and speech therapists to monitor feeding and growth.
 With these resources, the Infantile Epilepsy Center is able to provide for the whole child and address the spectrum of ways their health has been impacted by infantile epilepsy.